-The line graph shows the age-standardised rates of suicide for Very Remote, Remote, Outer Regional and Inner Regional areas and Major Cities from 2010 to 2019.
+The line graph shows the age-standardised rates of suicide for Very Remote, Remote, Outer Regional and Inner Regional areas and Major Cities from 2010 to 2022.
 Users can also choose to view age-standardised rates and numbers of deaths by suicide for remoteness areas by sex.
-Between 2010 and 2019, residents of Very Remote areas had the highest rates of suicide, except for 2015, when the highest rates were in Remote areas, followed by Outer Regional areas and then Very Remote areas.
-Major Cities recorded the lowest rates of deaths by suicide over the period.
-Very Remote areas had 2.7 times the rate of Major Cities in 2019 (10.9 deaths per 100,000 population compared with 29.4).

 Wilkins R 2015.
 The Household, Income and Labour Dynamics in Australia Survey: selected findings from waves 1 to 12.
 Melbourne: Melbourne Institute of Applied Economic and Social Research.